 Do you fail to meet your SLA often?
 Are you having doubts before committing to deadlines?
 Have you had trouble delivering value at predictable intervals?
-If the answer to any of these questions is yes, then you will definitely benefit from applying a cumulative flow diagram to your process.
+If the answer to any of these questions is yes, you will definitely benefit from applying a cumulative flow diagram to your process.

-Adopting a Kanban board and visualizing every step of your process is a good first step but you need to understand that the board itself and the Kanban cards alone are far from sufficient to achieve a stable process.
+Adopting a Kanban board and visualizing every step of your process is a good first step, but you need to understand that the board itself and the Kanban cards alone are far from sufficient to achieve a stable process.

 What is a Cumulative Flow Diagram?

-- Work in progress
+Work in progress

 How To Read a Cumulative Flow Diagram

-The chart tracks the total number of work items that are in the columns of the In Progress section on your Kanban board each day.
+The chart tracks the total number of work items in the columns of the "In Progress" section on your Kanban board each day.

 The differently colored bands that divide sections of the upward flow are the different stages of your workflow as they appear on the Kanban board itself.
-The bands always go up or sideways in accordance to the assignments that go through your process.
+The bands always go up or sideways in accordance with the number of assignments that go through your process.

-This is possible by measuring the horizontal distance between the top line of the first stage on the cumulative flow diagram and the bottom line of the last in progress stage.
-The number of days/weeks/months that have passed is the approximate average cycle time of your team’s assignments for the time frame.
+This is possible by measuring the horizontal distance between the top line of the first stage on the cumulative flow diagram and the bottom line of the last "in progress" stage.

 The distance between the lines of a CFD will show you the problems of your workflow.

-Understanding the data on a CFD
+Understanding the data on a CFD Chart

-You can spot whether your process is stable in just a single glance by looking at how the top and bottom line of each band in your cumulative flow diagram are progressing.
+You can spot whether your process is stable in just a single glance by looking at how the top and the bottom line of each band in your cumulative flow diagram are progressing.

 There are three common scenarios:

-Whenever this happens on a cumulative flow diagram, the number of cards that enter the corresponding stage on the Kanban board is higher than the number of assignments that are leaving it.
-It is a common problem that is usually caused by multitasking and other waste activities that don’t generate value.
+Whenever this happens on a cumulative flow diagram, the number of cards that enter the corresponding stage on the Kanban board is higher than the number of assignments leaving it.
+It is a common problem caused by multitasking and other waste activities that don’t generate value.

 You should be aware of a possible 4th scenario as well – the bands are going down.
 If any band on your cumulative flow diagram goes down, the diagram is incorrect.
-A task should never just disappear from your workflow.
+A task should never disappear from your workflow.